dincamihai/dincamihai.github.io/source/index.rst

 * Developing on the distributed SaaS platform with AWS, Python/Golang/Bash
 * Testing and workflow improvements
 * Level-3 Support
-* Regular 1-on-1s with team members
-* Interview for SRE and Backend roles
 * Establish migration path to cloud native and event driven

 Various Projecs